Rosuav/ThirdSquare/README.md

 assigned a number; X-X is implicitly zero, any pair that has an overlap is one, and thereafter as per the algo above.
 Given any pair of zone maps, the cross product could be examined, and the lowest pair selected.
 This may turn out to give no benefit beyond the current plan.
+(Think Erdős numbers or graph distance.)

 Ticket durations and touches-off
 --------------------------------